BMW 3-Series review

 The range of engines available in the 3 Series was slimmed down in 2024.
 Aside from the plug-in hybrid 330e, only the 184hp 320i and 374hp M340i remain; the diesels have been dropped.
 Both have an automatic gearbox, the latter also has xDrive all-wheel drive.
 If you want an electric 3 Series you’re out of luck, although the BMW i4 is pretty close, and one of the best electric cars you can currently buy.
 You can check details of the engines no longer available on our specs pages.

-There are three trim levels: Sport and M Sport, and the M340i stands as its own level.
+There are three trim levels: Sport and M Sport, while the M340i stands as its own level.
 They all come very well equipped with Apple CarPlay and Android Auto connectivity, satnav and climate control.

 Keep reading for our full review of the BMW 3 Series, covering everything from the interior and its practicality to performance and how much it costs to run.